satwikkansal/ibm_iot_example/blog/draft.md

 ### Other things to try

+Here are few more things that you can do,

-**Device Simulations:** Just in case you don't have the device or want to simulate specific scenarios, you can use the Simulation feature provided by the IBM IoT platform.
+- **Device Simulations:** Just in case you don't have the device or want to simulate specific scenarios, you can use the Simulation feature provided by the IBM IoT platform.
 Go to the settings page from the IoT platform, and select **Activate Device Simulator**.
 After that, you can follow [this documentation](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/platform/reference/dashboard/device_sim.html) to know specifics of how to simulate various scenarios.

 ![image-20200305135959217](images/image-20200305135959217.png)

-**Device interfaces and Notifications:** If you want to monitor the events data and to trigger an action when a certain condition is met, you can set up a Logical device interface and notification rules.
+- **Device interfaces and Notifications:** If you want to monitor the events data and to trigger an action when a certain condition is met, you can set up a Logical device interface and notification rules.
 Once set up, you can subscribe to these MQTT notification topics in your application and take appropriate actions when they're triggered.
 [This article](https://www.ibm.com/support/knowledgecenter/SSQP8H/iot/platform/reference/embeddedrules/index.html) covers how to implement it in detail.

-**Create your own web-interface:** We used our application script to create connectors and publish device commands.
+- **Create your own web-interface:** We used our application script to create connectors and publish device commands.
 We used the platform to visualize the data and send actions.
 But all this functionality can also be provided via a higher-level web interface.
 The application client can subscribe to Device events to get the data, can publish commands, so there's a lot of scope to implement things from scratch.
 The web interface you develop can be deployed to IBM Cloud using [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry) service.

  And here are some ideas to extend our present naive door monitoring system so far,